tgbnhy/torchtrajectory/README.md

 Under three types of indices, Torch supports four types of queries:
 #### Range query
 Range query is used to retrieve trajectories passing through a specified rectangle area.
-Given a point and a radius r, it can be done with the help of NodeIndex and GridIndex.
+Given a torPoint and a radius r, it can be done with the help of NodeIndex and GridIndex.
 ```
-List<Integer> trajectoryIDs = nodeIndex.rangeQuery(gridIndex, point, r, null);
+List<Integer> trajectoryIDs = nodeIndex.rangeQuery(gridIndex, torPoint, r, null);
 ```
 #### Path query
 Path<sup>[2]</sup> is used to retrieve trajectories containing any edge of the given path.